ArtixLabs/Niagara/README.md

 ## Todo

-- Get more packages
+- Get more packages.
   - Make packages support multiple package managers.
-- Split deps.py into multiple files
+- Split deps.py into multiple files.
-- Add documentation
+- Add documentation.
+- Add checks to see if a specified package is not natively available for a distribution, then to refer to a custom build option.

 ## Author